W7k-J/W7k-J.github.io/about.md

 My name is Julian Wandzilak and I will try to save my professional journey here.
 You can expect to see posts mostly about things which I am doing right now, but with some extra time I hope to add some about my past projects.
 And it won’t be only about AEC industry.

 So, at the beginning a few words about me.
 I am an architect, designer and a  BIM coordinator with a growing knowledge of programming (Python, C++, C# and JS).
+I studied architecture at Cracow University of Technology, and was international exchange student at University of Tennessee, Knoxville.
+Lately I finnished postgraduate studies in BIM at AGH.

-I gained my professional experience working in the UK (London, Manchester), USA (Chicago) and Poland (Kraków).
+I gained my professional experience working in the UK (Manchester, London), USA (Chicago) and Poland (Kraków).
 I was also involved in architectural projects in Australia and Norway.

 During my professional life I have been involved in preparing masterplans, factories, healthcare projects, education, high-end residential projects, high-rise buildings (residential & student), interiors for a museum, extensions and refurbishment of heritage-listed projects and small houses.
+I also took part in some competitions.
+Sadly We never got the first prize (but were pretty close).
 Lately I did some concepts for playgrounds…

-Also, I am a UAV pilot and photographer.
+Also, I am a UAV pilot (VLOS and BVLOS, up to 25kg) and photographer.
 And I do 3d models, 2d & 3d graphic design, brand identities and laser scanning for construction (point clouds are so cool) ;) And I am probably interested in too many things but "specialisation is for insects..."

 Main areas: